Isle of Man Economic Substance Requirements (An Explanation)

 (ix) IP Companies and High Risk IP Companies.

-As you can see from the list above, the majority of companies do not conduct business in ‘Relevant Sectors’ and therefore the economic substance requirements are irrelevant and will not need to be met.
+As you can see from the list above, the majority of companies do not conduct business in ‘Relevant Sectors’ and therefore the Isle of Man economic substance requirements are irrelevant and will not need to be met.

 For example, consulting companies, property companies, investment companies, telecoms companies, eGaming companies, manufacturing companies & general trading companies are entirely outside the scope of these provisions….